terdia/distance-learning/README.md

+# Welcome to the distance-learning wiki!

-# PHP Distance learning System by Terry Osayawe - 2014
+## PHP Distance learning System by Terry Osayawe - 2014

-#Installation Guide
+##Installation Guide
 In other to run the successfully run the system on your local machine the following steps must be followed carefully:

-Step 1: Download and Install Wamp Server – you may refer to this link for the required steps to download and install Wamp server http://www.slideshare.net/triniwiz/wamp-20949805
+Step 1: Download and Install Wamp Server – you may refer to this link for the required steps to download and install Wamp server https://youtu.be/b70Blo6YyZs

 Step 2: Open the folder name “System” inside the “project – u1061882” folder, you will see a zip file name “distance_learning.zip” copy it to your desktop.